 Kickball – Kick, run, and throw the ball as our camp counselors bring on the energy for this classic game.

 Movie Night – With all our camp activities, sometimes it’s good to relax and enjoy a new-release (PG or G) movie.
 So sit back and enjoy a theatre film with some good ol’ popcorn.

 Laser Tag – Similar to Paintball but this game of strategy comes without the pain of getting hit.
 The laser tag game is located on a partially wooded field and campers will be lead through differing games like capture-the-flag and last-man-standing.
 Please wear closed-toe athletic shoes, a long sleeve shirt and long pants.
 Campers must be at least 7 years of age.

 Indoor Rock Bouldering Gym – Looking to refine your Spiderman skills?
 If so, tonight is for you.
-A guide will teach campers how to scale climbing walls, some up to14 feet high.
+A guide will teach campers how to scale climbing walls, some up to 14 feet high.
 This climbing gym has something for all abilities and ages including a small kid boulder with a slide.
-This is strictly a bouldering gym and has a nine inch pad floor.
-There are no roped climbs.
+This gym is specifically for bouldering and includes a nine inch pad floor, so no roped climbs for this place.

-Fish Camp 3rd of July BBQ (time: noon-3 pm)-A fun family event located at Fish Camp.
-Kids will enjoy multiple competitive events including: The Fishing Derby, Ducky Race and the Limbo Contest.
-Of course the day would not be complete without Youth and Adult Divisions of Iron Horse’s own rendition of a Pie-Eating Contest.
+Fish Camp 3rd of July BBQ (Time: noon-3 pm)-A fun family event located at Fish Camp.
+Kids will enjoy multiple competitive events including: The fishing derby and the limbo contest.
+Of course the day would not be complete without youth and adult divisions of Iron Horse’s own rendition of a pie-eating contest.

 4th of July Carnival -After the Club BBQ bring the family over to the carnival on the event lawn. carnival games, inflatable bounce-houses, a face-paint booth and carnival food are provided to help the time go by before fireworks light up the sky.